Gil-ADDA/Plant-monitor/README.md

 # Hardware
  1. Adafruit Feather HUZZAH ESP8266  Wifi
  To convert the data to be analog and send that to the MQTT server
- 2. Raspberry Pi 4 play as a computer
+ 2. Raspberry Pi 4 play as a computer (install Raspberyy Pi OS 64 bit - https://www.raspberrypi.com/software/
  3. DHT 22 Sensor temperature and humidity sensor